-Join Gordon Luckett for an in-depth discussion in this video Check in and check out, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Check in and check out, part of Learning Autodesk Vault.

 - [Voiceover] The process of checking in and out with AutoCAD is very similar to the Vault client.
 Once you check-out a file in AutoCAD from Vault, the file's locked for editing, but it's still available for visualization and read-only download.
 Let's go into our Exercise Files and open up the PARCELS.dwg in AutoCAD.
 Once the DWG opens, let's click on the Vault ribbon and log in.
 We're gonna log in to Vault.
 Again, the User Name here, I'm just using the default, Administrator, the Server is that IP, pick the Vault, the only one on this server is MYVAULT so we'll use that, and we'll click OK.